zxc916684603/ecs/intl.en-US/Network/Elastic Network Interfaces/ENI overview.md

 -   **Providing a low-cost failover solution**

-    You can detach an ENI from a failed ECS instance and then attach it to another ECS instance to quickly redirect the failed instance’s traffic to a backup instance, thereby quickly restoring your services.
+    You can detach an ENI from a failed ECS instance and then attach it to another ECS instance to quickly redirect traffic from the failed instance to a backup instance, thereby quickly restoring your services.

 -   **Managing the network with refined controls**